 6. Live stories feature

 You can use the live story attribute in the Web Stories to notify users when you add a new page.
-It is best suitable for publishers who publish breaking news.
+It is best suited for publishers who publish breaking news.

 7. No expiration